BredaUniversityResearch/MSPChallenge-Server/README.md

 - in the [`.env`](.env) file in the root of the project
 - or by defining them in the command line when running `docker compose up` like so, e.g.:
   `WEB_SERVER_PORT=80 DATABASE_PORT=3306 WS_SERVER_PORT=45001 WATCHDOG_PORT=45000 ADMINER_PORT=8082 MITMPROXY_POR=8080 MITMPROXY_WEB_PORT=8081 docker compose up`
-- using a `.env.local` file and starting docker compose using aliases, see [Aliases for development](#aliases-for-development).
+- using a `.env.local` file and starting docker compose using aliases, see [Aliases for development and deployment](#aliases-for-development-and-deployment).

 ## Installation